Cave Temples of Badami: Cave – 1

 Ground plan

 The garbhagriha (sanctum sanctorum) is a small chamber housing the Shivalinga that was carved out of the stone at the rear-side of the cave.
-Like any traditional Mantapa style temple, there is a sabhamantapa (congregation hall) in front of the garbhagriha and a mukhamantapa (verandah) in front of the sabhamantapa.
+Like any traditional mantapa-style temple, there is a sabhamantapa (congregation hall) in front of the garbhagriha and a mukhamantapa (verandah) in front of the sabhamantapa.

-The facade shows the pillars of the mukhamantapa and the staircase leading to it.
+The façade shows the pillars of the mukhamantapa and the staircase leading to it.
 Inside the mukhamantapa and sabhamantapa, there are more pillars embellished with beautiful carvings.
 Extending the facade on the right and left are the walls carved with beautiful sculptural reliefs, which are described below.

 Nataraja performing Tandava Nritya